 By approaching Nobunaga, Moritaka became alienated from Kagekatsu.
 Thereafter, Kagekatsu continued to seek reinforcements from Moritaka for a pincer attack against the Shibata clan, but this did not materialize owing to Moritaka’s lack of receptivity to the requests.
 In 1582, Moritaka did not just refuse a request from Kagekatsu to deploy, he intervened on behalf of Shibata Shigeie by having Kanagami Moriharu provide reinforcements and positioning Otagiri Moriaki in Akatani Castle.

-Activities in Mutsu Province and demise
+Activities in Mutsu Province

 After becoming the head of the Ashina family, Moritaka joined with his father, Moriyoshi, to utilize the power of the Ashina to support a revival of the Nikaidō clan.
 This led to frequent revolts by retainers who were opposed to Moritaka owing to his origins as a hostage from the Nikaidō.
 To oppose support for the Shibata clan, Uesugi Kagekatsu aimed to disrupt the Ashina family by ordering Naoe Kanetsugu to lure senior retainers opposed to Moritaka, such as Tomita Ujizane and Arakuni Sadamichi, to have them revolt against Moritaka.
 These actions served to destabilize the clan.